levon-dalakyan/composity/docs/fp-methods.md

 **Parameters:**

-- fn: The function to call for each element.
+- `fn`: The function to call for each element.

-- coll: The collection to iterate over.
+- `coll`: The collection to iterate over.

 **Returns:** The original collection.